No products in the cart.

 - Stickers etc. to decorate the outside

-As you read through the directions, keep in mind that you can download our template and follow our exact instructions, but you can also easily modify this to work with pieces of wood that are any size!
+As you read through the directions, keep in mind that you can follow our exact instructions, but you can also easily modify this to work with pieces of wood that are any size!
 You can also resize our templates to fit your own project by trimming them to fit your specific dimensions or printing them at a smaller/larger size.

 Kids DIY Play Tablet or Laptop Instructions: